What is IBS? Symptoms, Causes, and How to Know I Have It?

 What causes IBS?

-What are the treatments for IBS?
+What are the best IBS treatments?

 IBS can have a huge impact on our quality of life, but with proper management and lifestyle changes, symptoms can often be alleviated.
 If you suspect you may have IBS, it's essential to seek medical advice for an accurate diagnosis.
-Managing IBS involves a combination of dietary modifications, stress management techniques and sometimes counseling or therapy.
-I would recommend working with a healthcare professional, like myself, who can give you an appropriate treatment plan tailored to your individual needs.
+Managing IBS involves a combination of dietary & lifestyle modifications, stress management techniques and sometimes counselling or therapy.
+I would recommend working with a healthcare professional, like myself, who can give you an personalised treatment plan tailored to your individual needs.
 Please don’t hesitate to reach out for support and guidance on managing your symptoms effectively.
 For further information about my services, click here.

 References

-1. Drossman, D.A., Morris, C.B., Schneck, S., Hu, Y.J., Norton, N.J., Norton, W.F., Weinland, S.R., Dalton, C., Leserman, J., Bangdiwala, S.I.
+Drossman, D.A., Morris, C.B., Schneck, S., Hu, Y.J., Norton, N.J., Norton, W.F., Weinland, S.R., Dalton, C., Leserman, J., Bangdiwala, S.I.
 (2009) International survey of patients with IBS: symptom features and their severity, health status, treatments, and risk taking to achieve clinical benefit.
-Journal of Clinical Gastroenterology.
-Jul;43(6): 541- 50.
+Journal of Clinical Gastroenterology, 43(6), pp.541–550.
+Link

-2. Vasant, D.H., Paine, P.A., Black, C.J., Houghton, L.A., Everitt, H.A., Corsetti, M., Agrawal, A., Aziz, I., Farmer, A.D., Eugenicos, M.P., Moss-Morris, R., Yiannakou, Y., Ford, A.C.
+Vasant, D.H., Paine, P.A., Black, C.J., Houghton, L.A., Everitt, H.A., Corsetti, M., Agrawal, A., Aziz, I., Farmer, A.D., Eugenicos, M.P., Moss-Morris, R., Yiannakou, Y., Ford, A.C.
 (2021) British Society of Gastroenterology Guidelines on the Management of Irritable Bowel Syndrome.
-Gut.
-Jul;70(7):1214-1240. doi: 10.1136/gutjnl-2021-324598.
-Epub 2021 Apr 26.
-PMID: 33903147.
+Gut, 70(7), pp.1214–1240. doi: 10.1136/gutjnl-2021-324598 Link

 Previous